“Boutique Camden hotel by Gordon Ramsay: fantastic food and a relaxed mood”

 - Guest Lounge

 With only 9 bedrooms, York & Albany has an intimate feel, and we loved the original features, including wonky floorboards and an elegant stairwell.
-You'll find antique furniture and period prints on the walls, but rooms have all the mod cons too, including iPod docks, DVD players, and fluffy robes and slippers.
+You'll find antique furniture and period prints on the walls, but rooms have all the mod cons too, including digital radios, Sky TVs, and fluffy robes and slippers.
 Bathrooms have a mix of tubs and showers, plus revitalising toiletries by British brand Green & Spring, and you get fresh fruit and mineral water on a side table.
-You need to call reception if you want tea or coffee as they like to serve fresh brews.
+You need to call reception if you want fresh milk for your tea or coffee, but there are plenty of capsules for the machine.

 The smallest are the Classic Rooms; Superiors are bigger and more luxurious.
 Deluxe Rooms are vast with super-kingsize beds or twin beds, and there's a Suite, designed by Russell Sage.